 Yesterday I had the pleasure of delivering a social media seminar to The Trade Association Forum, part of the Confederation of British Industry (CBI) in London.
 We were supposed to do it at our offices but due to a big demand it was moved to Centre Point which is a skyscraper (kind of) in central London.
 This made the whole experience more interesting for me as my presentation had to compete with a nice view of the royal capital.

 This is the first time I have ever trained trade associations and their management teams.
 Their marketing efforts on social media and online in general aren’t that straightforward as you would think.
-Yes they have to recruit new members and tell existing members about how useful the association is, basically what value they can add to the member companies’ business.
+Yes they have to recruit new members and tell existing member about how useful the association is, basically what value they can add to the member companies’ business.

 Finally, they want to use social media as a lead generation tool for their member companies.
 This means they can pick up leads and enquiries from social media and distribute to relevant companies perhaps based on location.
 To sum up, trade associations have a three-pronged approach to social networking and we addressed a number of their challenges and how to overcome these.

 We recognised that the most relevant social network for most of the associations is LinkedIn, as their their target audience consists of professionals.
 LinkedIn is useful for community building with the members, LinkedIn groups are of course a great place to have industry discussions and to facilitate partnerships in the trade.

-Here is a summary of the presentation I used last week, any questions just let me know.
+Here is a summary of the presentation I used yesterday, any questions just let me know.

 UPDATE: I spoke to the President of the CBI, Paul Dreschler about LinkedIn usage in Britain: